haiyuidesu/eydis/README.md

    -b [addr]	specify the rebase address,    # "-b 0x100000000"

-   -s [offset]	start from a specified offset, # "-s 0x30" -e [offset]	end to a specified offset.     # "-e 0x200"
+   -s [offset]	start from a specified offset, # "-s 0x30" -e [offset]	end to a specified offset,     # "-e 0x200"

+   -a    analyze the aera until an ending offset. # use it with the '-e' flag!
 ```

 By the way, eydis has a built-in shell: